IBMDeveloperUK/Serverless-Workshop/labs/getting-started.md

 ### Install the IBM Cloud CLI

 Apache OpenWhisk has it's own [CLI](https://github.com/apache/incubator-openwhisk-cli) (command line interface) `wsk`.
-To make authenticating with the IBM platform easier we are going to use the IBM Cloud CLI `bx` for these workshops.
+To make authenticating with the IBM platform easier we are going to use the IBM Cloud CLI `ibmcloud` for these workshops.
 This CLI provides a wrapper for the `wsk` CLI.

-1. Go to [this docs link](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) and follow the short instructions to download and install the CLI.
+1. Go to [this docs link](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli) and follow the short instructions to download and install the CLI.

 ### Log in to the IBM Cloud CLI

 1. Log in to the IBM Cloud CLI using the following command from a terminal:

    ```
-   $ bx login
+   $ ibmcloud login
    ```

 2. Choose an API endpoint from the list.